KevinKra/Notes/certifications/aws/developer/resource.md

 - What does the `sam deploy` command do?
 - What does the `sam publish` command do?
 - If you're trying to deploy an application that contains one or more nested applications, what capability do you need to include in the `sam deploy` command?
+- Can a serverless application include one, or more, nested applications?

 ---